Gender in Music Psychology

 Introduction

-In recent years, meta-scientific attention has increasingly turned toward music psychology, with a focus on how WEIRD (Jakubowski et al., 2025) and transparent (Eerola, 2024) the discipline is.
-In this study, we examine gender equality in authorship as an indicator of how equitably gender is represented within the field.
+In recent years, meta-scientific research has increasingly been taken up by music psychology, examining how Western, Educated, Industrialized, Rich and Democratic (WEIRD, Jakubowski et al., 2025) and transparent (Eerola, 2024) the discipline is.
+In the current article, we examine a particular indicator of equity within the field: gender equality in authorship.
+Authorship visibility is critical for academic career progression, as it influences recognition, funding, and advancement opportunities.
 Disparities in gender distribution may signal structural barriers and disciplinary cultures that constrain the diversity of contributors and hinder optimal knowledge production (Ni et al., 2021).
-Authorship visibility is also critical for academic career progression, influencing recognition, funding, and advancement opportunities.
-Establishing a clear understanding of gender representation in music psychology is therefore essential for supporting a more inclusive and sustainable academic community.
 Previous studies across various disciplines—including psychology—have consistently revealed persistent gender inequalities in authorship, though the extent of these disparities varies by field (González-Alvarez & Sos-Peña, 2020; Rock et al., 2021; Shah et al., 2021; Son & Bell, 2022).
+To support a more inclusive and sustainable academic community, it is essential to establish a better understanding of gender representation in more localised subfield; in this case, in the field of music psychology.

-As the topics, and approaches and methods attract differential interest from men and women, it is important to recognise that fields of scholarship and academic disciplines vary considerably in terms of gender distribution (Huang et al., 2020).
-For example, a large survey of authors by González-Alvarez & Sos-Peña (2020) showed that the hard sciences (N = 119,592) had the lowest prevalence of women (14.8%), whereas in the biological and social sciences (N = 262,122) the proportion was substantially higher (43.3%).
-In psychology, which is perhaps the closest benchmark for the present focus on music psychology, female authors accounted for 45.2% of the sample (N = 90,067).
+Research across several scientific disciplines show that women tend to be less represented as authors compared to men (Banks et al., 2025; Son & Bell, 2022).
+As the topics, approaches, and methods attract differential interest from men and women, it is important to recognise that fields of scholarship and academic disciplines vary considerably in terms of gender distribution (Huang et al., 2020).
+When investigating the gender composition of publications, a large survey of authors by González-Alvarez & Sos-Peña (2020) showed that the hard sciences (N = 119,592) had the lowest prevalence of women (14.8%), whereas in the biological and social sciences (N = 262,122) the proportion of woman authors was substantially higher (43.3%), but not equal.
+In psychology, which is perhaps the closest benchmark for the present focus on music psychology, woman authors accounted for 45.2% of the sample (N = 90,067).
+Encouragingly, studies looking at various year ranges between 1960 until 2024 show a general trend that the ratio of women to men in authorships is improving (González-Alvarez & Sos-Peña, 2020; Ioannidis et al., 2023; Jemielniak & Wilamowski, 2025; Sánchez-Jiménez et al., 2024).
+However, there is evidence that this improvement is plateauing (Jemielniak & Wilamowski, 2025).
+Further, there are differences in terms of authorship position.
+Authorship position is important as it typically reflects career positions: primary contribution is typically associated with the primary contributor, which often are graduate students or postdocs, while last authorship is often held by senior researchers with established reputations (Tscharntke et al., 2007).
+Although women are more likely to be the first author, women are still generally unfairly underrepresented as the last author (Brück, 2023; González-Alvarez & Sos-Peña, 2020; Rock et al., 2021; Shah et al., 2021).

 Aims